YUNGI-KIM/psp3/README.md

   "emergency": false
 }
 ```
-- How to Get All Notification (Used JSON.
-Method GET)
+- How to Get All Notification (Method GET)
 ```http request
 /api/notifications
 ```
-- How to Get Notification (Used JSON.
-Method GET)
+- How to Get Notification (Method GET)

 ```http request
 /api/notifications/{id}